agwells/pydcled/README.md

 pydcled
 =======

-A python program/library for controlling the [Dream Cheeky USB LED message board 818](http://dreamcheeky.com/led-message-board)
+A python program/library for controlling the [Dream Cheeky 818 LED message board](http://dreamcheeky.com/led-message-board)

 Code inspired by: